joonarafael/ohte/README.md

 ### 2. Navigate to `./flaggame/`.

 This folder is the root folder for the Poetry project.
-Not the github repository `/ohte/` folder.
+Not the github repository master folder `/ohte/`.

 ### 3. Resolve Poetry dependencies by executing: